Blog

 And while Trinity has its fair share of ghost sightings, none are as famous as the ghost of Edward Ford.
 After a deadly altercation with some rowdy students, Ford's spirit is said to wander the Rubrics building at dusk, dressed in period attire, silently fading away by Botany Bay.
 Not far off, another ghostly figure haunts Marsh’s Library, believed to be Archbishop Narcissus Marsh, endlessly searching for a letter left by his niece before she eloped.
 With its history steeped in both academia and the paranormal, Trinity College offers a unique glimpse into Dublin’s haunted past.

-Then there’s The Brazen Head, Dublin’s oldest and one of the most popular pubs in Ireland, dating back to the 12th century.
+Then we have The Brazen Head, Dublin’s oldest and one of the most popular pubs in Ireland, dating back to the 12th century.
 This place has seen its fair share of history and some say it’s haunted by the ghost of a former owner who was murdered on the premises.
 People have claimed to see a man in period clothing and even witnessed glasses and bottles moving on their own.
 Not exactly what you’d expect during a quiet pint!

-Ghost Stories and Legends of Dublin
+Ghost Stories and Legends of Ireland

 Dublin’s haunted history wouldn’t be complete without some truly chilling ghost stories and legends.
 These tales have been passed down through generations, capturing the imaginations of locals and visitors alike.